-- Implement supply chain traceability as well as deforestation and conversion risks assessment systems; - Verify compliance with commitments and best practices; - Publicly disclose deforestation and conversion-free KPIs; - Develop ecosystems restoration and protection projects; - Influence suppliers into adopting Zero Deforestation and Ecosystem Conversion commitments; - Collaborate with local communities and stakeholders, including providing support to smallholders impacted by their activities (e.g., through compensation measures). - Work to ensure respect of Human Rights throughout the commodities value chains.
+- Set a company-wide timebound and commodity-specific deforestation and natural ecosystems conversion-free policy14 addressing natural forests throughout operations and a company's direct and indirect supply chain; - Develop adequate targets and action plan, which may include clear target date and cut-off dates, possible intermediate targets on traceability and any other targets related to implementation as well as clear and concrete actions undertaken; - Ensure top management oversight of deforestation policy and risks; - Implement supply chain traceability as well as deforestation and conversion risks assessment systems; - Verify compliance with commitments and best practices; - Publicly disclose deforestation and conversion-free KPIs; - Develop remediation projects for ecosystems restoration and protection; - Collaborate with local communities and stakeholders, including providing support to smallholders impacted by their activities (e.g., through compensation measures); - Work to implement FPIC15 in operations and in supply chain and to ensure respect of Human Rights throughout the commodities value chains16.

-Our ambition is to control the potential risks of deforestation and natural ecosystem conversion in our portfolio and to support the adoption of best practices aligned with the post 2020 Global Biodiversity goals and targets, which includes the protection and restoring of ecosystems globally.
-Through engagement we also dialogue with our investees companies to encourage them to improve nature-related disclosure throughout their value chain.
-Beyond deforestation and natural ecosystems, with the advancements of knowledge, tools, and maturity on biodiversity, the focus of our engagement is being enlarged to cover other factors contributing to global biodiversity loss (such as pollution, overexploitation of resources through the promotion of water sobriety and circular economy practices) and associated social issues.
+Our ambition is to control the potential risks of deforestation and natural ecosystem conversion associated with their activities and to support a forest- and nature-positive transformation of these companies.
+Through engagement we also work with our investees to improve their disclosure around projects to preserve forests and protect natural capital throughout their value chain to ensure sustainable management of forests and other natural assets.

+Beyond deforestation and natural ecosystems, with the advancements of knowledge and data on biodiversity and natural capital, the focus of our engagement is being progressively enlarged to cover broader ecosystems conversion, biodiversity degradation and associated social issues with initial discussions conducted with companies exposed to biodiversity loss challenge in different economic sectors.
 We will continue to amplify this area of shareholder engagement through direct dialogue with companies in sectors demonstrating high biodiversity footprint with the aim to ensure that impacts on nature and risks related to biodiversity loss are adequately considered in our investment decisions and effective mitigation actions are developed by companies.

-This engagement process, which pre-dates the implementation of exclusions in certain cases, is annually reviewed and reinforced with a view to encourage companies to put in place detailed mitigation strategies and timelines to achieve the goals of our policy.
+This engagement process, which pre-dates the implementation of exclusions in certain cases, will be annually reviewed and reinforced with a view to encourage companies to put in place detailed mitigation strategies and timelines to achieve the goals of our policy.

-We therefore define timeframes to achieve the engagement asks listed above for each of the companies we engage with, which are ambitious but also pragmatic.
-We expect these companies to disclose on their progress, and if t deemed sufficient, we may use escalation techniques as appropriate which could consist in voting or, if required, eventual exclusion.
-Our biodiversity strategy and approach to engagement on this topic are further presented in AXA IM annual Stewardship report and AXA IM annual Climate Report (Article 29 - TCFD combined report) both available on AXA IM website: Sustainability Policies and Reports AXA IM Corporate
+We therefore define timeframes to achieve the engagement asks listed above for each of the companies we engage with, which are ambitious but also realistic.
+We expect them to disclose progress on their path.
+If a company does not deliver on the defined timeframe, we will use escalation techniques which could consist in voting or other escalation tactics as required, including eventual exclusion.
+We also work in collaboration with CDP and WWF on specific cases with regards to engagement on biodiversity-related topics.